Blog

 • Regular minor offences.

-• Escalating criminal behaviour over time.
+• Escalating criminal behaviour.

 • Violence.